metaspartan/inframon/README.md

 - Local Networked Node list with power usage, cpu usage, memory usage, and more
 - Master and Node modes (One master, for multiple nodes)
 - Install script for easy setup
+- Auto Master Node Local Network Discovery (No need to manually set the master URL on each node)

 ## Supported Platforms and Devices